All Episodes

 It's an event there.

-Uh it's audio of Obama's safe schools czar, Kevin Jennings.
+It's audio of Obama's safe schools czar, Kevin Jennings.

-And Jennings said, That's fine, are you using a condom?
+Are you using a condom?

 And urged the 15-year-old to further the relationship.

-And then said later, I saw this kid come back to school, and every day had a big smile on his face.
+And then said, later, I saw this kid come back to school and every day had a big smile on his face.

 I knew I'd done a good thing.